 The difference was like night and day.
 Although realm 2 was a medium server and not a high populated server, it felt high because there didn’t appear to be any sharding.
 Players ran around like ants.

 We ran from the starter zone and into Durotar.
 The area was full of people, a stark contrast to the barren, snowy wasteland in Dun Morogh.
 What’s weird is that World chat, Trade chat, and General chat was still connected on every realm we visited.

 So even if a realm was heavily sharded, we knew thousands of players were on the realm because they were talking.
 Many players asked in the chats several times, “Where is everybody?
 I know you guys are there.”

 My brother and I logged into each and every server.
 We created horde and alliance toons.
-If the server was a medium population realm, there wasn’t any sharding, if the sever was a high population realm, it was heavily sharded.
+If the server was a medium population realm, there wasn’t any sharding, if the server was a high population realm, it was heavily sharded.

 A Strange Case of Deja Vu

 We eventually logged into realm 15 another high population server.
 I created a human paladin and my brother created a human warrior.
 We logged in at the same time.
-But when the opening cinematic was complete, we stood in the exact same spot, but weren’t seeing the same thing.
+But when the opening cinematic was complete, we stood in the exact same spot but weren’t seeing the same thing.

-It was a so weird.
+It was so weird.
 It was like a strange case of deja vu.
 It’s like we were watching a similar movie but with different characters.
-We were facing the Northshire abby, but I saw a warrior run out, and he saw a priest.
+We were facing the Northshire Abby, but I saw a warrior run out, and he saw a priest.
 That’s not all that was different.
 We ran to Goldshire, and not once did we see each other.